 Use of deception, false promises.
 Payments to intermediaries to get jobs, identity papers, travel documents, etc. Recruitment Job imposed as a condition of other benefits.
 Initial and Forced recruitment, kidnapping. subsequent recruitment Kind of travel arrangements (if relevant). (including travel) Change of job without possibility of refusal.
 Violence or threats of violence in case of refusal to change job.
 Freedom to choose living quarters.
 Indicators Wage deductions for lodging or work tools. of forced Living Freedom to leave the premises, contact family, talk with people outside. labour conditions Surveillance of living quarters. during employment Quality, quantity and price of employer-provided food.
 Freedom to buy food outside the workplace.
 Withholding of salary.

-Worker coercion
+Debt manipulation.
+Worker Abuse of worker's vulnerability resulting from irregular migration status.
+Retention of identity papers or travel documents. coercion Close surveillance of worker's movements. to make the employee Impossibility of leaving the work premises.